Leonie Hodel

 Welcome.

 I am an interdisciplinary land system scientist and currently a postdoctoral fellow in the Geography Department at the University of Cambridge, and an honorary fellow at the University of Wisconsin–Madison.
-My work lies at the intersection of human and economic geography, data science, and global change research.
+I hold a PhD from ETH Zurich.
+My research focuses on how food production and resource extraction shape land systems in tropical forests, with particular attention to how these processes are linked through global supply chains.

 news

-Apr 1, 2025 | I’ve started a postdoc at the Geography Department at the University of Cambridge, funded by the Swiss National Science Foundation! 🌍🔬 Looking forward to what’s ahead! |
+| Apr 1, 2025 | I’ve started a postdoc at the Geography Department at the University of Cambridge, funded by the Swiss National Science Foundation! 🌍🔬 Looking forward to what’s ahead! |

-Dec 5, 2024 | I attended PyData Global and gave a talk about Using AI to Spot Deforestation-related Cows on Satellite Images. |
+| Dec 5, 2024 | I attended PyData Global and gave a talk about Using AI to Spot Deforestation-related Cows on Satellite Images. |